 We greatly appreciate the support and trust we experience from the EU, utilities and site developers that have provided support and letters for the application.

-For further general information on the EU-project, please contact email@example.com.
-For more specific question on a work package, contact the work package lead.
+For general questions about the EU-project, please contact email@example.com.
+For specific questions related to a work package, contact the work package lead.

-The project contains the following 6 work packages:
+The project contained the following 6 work packages:

 ICONN-EID.
 European Industrial DoCtorate on Offshore WiNd and Wave ENergy

 ICONN is a unique European industrial doctorate initiative to meet the current and future demand for highly skilled offshore wind and wave energy engineers by developing and improving European capacity in the design, development and performance optimisation for offshore wind and wave energy infrastructures.
 The main objective is to address specific challenges and capabilities related to advanced modelling of hydrodynamics, hydraulics and control in order to improve the effective and efficient deployment of offshore wind and wave installations through the development of new computational algorithms for design of components and innovative control strategies.

 The initiative is strongly influenced by active participation from industries, and will develop and improve European capacity in the offshore renewable energy area, since Europe strives to lead the global market in this sector.
 Floating Power Plant, together with Trinity College of Dublin and Aalborg University, are the three beneficiaries of this Horizon2020 Programme, and three early stage researchers will receive individualised training that embraces elements of personalised learning, and network-wide technical skills guidance.

 The proposed training contributes greatly to European Commission strategic research, training and innovation actions as established through the Europe 2020 strategy, Blue Energy, and in European Commission Innovation Union goals.

 For more details on ICONN visit www.eid-iconn.eu or contact Pilar Heras firstname.lastname@example.org or phone +45 2830 7871.